jagadeesh-dommety/randomreads/Documentation/topics.md

 12. How Lasers Really Work

-“How Einstein’s forgotten paper accidentally led to barcode scanners, Netflix, eye surgery, and laser shows.”
+“How Lasers Really Work How Einstein’s forgotten paper accidentally led to barcode scanners, Netflix, eye surgery, and laser shows.”

 13. The Double-Slit Mystery